 Making a reservation is easy, and there are plenty of hostel booking engines to choose from.
 My favorite site is HostelBookers, though I usually check HostelWorld and Agoda to check prices before booking.

 When you arrive on one of the websites, enter in the city you'll be staying in and your dates, and you'll be presented with a list of hostels to choose from.
-If you're on a tight budget, sort by price to pick up the cheapest stay in town, or if you want somewhere that's guaranteed to be awesome, sort the hostels by highest review.
+If you're on a tight budget, sort by price to pick up the cheapest stay in town, or if you want somewhere that's guaranteed to be awesome, sort the hostels by highest rating.

 Choose the top three or four hostels that meet your criteria and head through to their description page.
 Here, you'll want to read more about what the hostel's like, take a look at some photos, find out what amenities they offer, check out their location, and read some reviews from other travelers.
 Take note of things you may not have considered, such as whether they offer a free breakfast or not, as this can help reduce the overall cost of your stay.
 Also, look for any annoyances, like having to pay for linen in order to stay there, as this will boost the price of the hostel.
+If you value sleep, avoid anywhere that sounds like a party hostel or has a bar on-site.

 Once you've found the perfect hostel for you, click through to confirm your reservation and pay for your stay.